Linear Arboreal Categories: Arboreal categories

-As demonstrated above, arboreal categories have a process structure that allows for `dynamic' notions such as property-preserving simulations, bisimulation, and back-and-forth systems.
-Utilising an adjunction, we can relate the process structure of an arboreal category $\CC$ to an `extensional' category $\CE$ of `static' objects. \begin{definition} An \emph{arboreal cover} of $\CE$ by $\CC$ is a comonadic adjunction $(L,R,\eps,\eta)$ such that
+Arboreal categories have a process structure that allows for `dynamic' notions such as property-preserving simulations, bisimulations, and back-and-forth systems.
+In particular, arboreal bisimulation is equivalent to a general back-and-forth game \cite{abramsky2021Relating}.
+Utilising an adjunction, we can relate the process structure of an arboreal category $\CC$ to an `extensional' category $\CE$ of `static' objects. \begin{definition}[arboreal cover] An \emph{arboreal cover} of $\CE$ by $\CC$ is a comonadic adjunction $(L,R,\eps,\eta)$ such that